 The Second Addition to Your Scuba Equipment: A Dive Computer

 A dive computer is almost the most important scuba gear out there!
 It assures you that your are diving safely.
-More and more dive centers and resorts a starting to rent out dive computers, but most don’t.
+More and more dive centers and resorts are starting to rent out dive computers, but most don’t.
 A dive computer will tell you how long you can dive until you enter your decompression limits.
 Also, when you are a Open Water Diver, your depth limit is 18 meters, and when you have a dive computer you can set an alarm when you are exceeding that 18 meters.
 When you start diving the ascent is always difficult, and most of the time you will be ascending too quickly.
 If you have a dive computer on your wrist, it will sound an alarm when you’re exceeding the ascension speed.
 If you have seen our top 3 beginner dive computer of 2018, you might have noticed that we put the Suunto Zoop Novo on the first spot.
-But from now on, we have a new number one and it’s the Deepblu COSMIQ+.
+But now we have a new number one and it’s the Deepblu COSMIQ+.
 Check it our Deepblu COSMIQ+ review on 50ft Below.
 Look for one at the Deepblu Shop or find a dealer near you.

 So for your own safety get a Dive Computer second!